General Surgery Research Initiatives

 Sherry M Wren MD, FACS, FCS(ECSA)

 Dr. Wren’s research program has international and domestic components.
-Internationally she is investigating access or barriers to care in humanitarian conflict zones and low and middle income countries.
-In the humanitarian context, she is actively engaged in work to redesign the delivery of surgical care in the humanitarian response to modern conflicts.
-This work includes surgical disease epidemiology, logistic and response design, international humanitarian law, and policy implications of humanitarian responses.
-In the non - humanitarian context in low and middle income countries Dr. Wren is using a gender lens to examine barriers to women obtain surgical care and identifying opportunities to address the disparities and under-representation of women as surgical patients in hospitals.
-Within the US Dr. Wren is interested in outcomes based research, primarily within the VA system to examine cancer, robotics, and risk assessment in surgical patients.
-Current projects include secondary cancers post radiotherapy and the influence of CHF on surgical outcomes and risk.
+Internationally, she investigates access or barriers to care in humanitarian conflict zones and low and middle-income countries.
+In the humanitarian context, she is actively working to redesign surgical care delivery in the humanitarian response to modern conflicts.
+This work includes surgical disease epidemiology, logistic and response design, international humanitarian law, and policy implications of humanitarian responses, as well as developing tools to assess the quality of surgical care in these complex settings.
+In the non - humanitarian context in low and middle-income countries, Dr. Wren is using a gender lens to examine barriers to women obtaining surgical care and identifying opportunities to address the disparities and under-representation of women as surgical patients in hospitals.
+Within the US, Dr. Wren is interested in outcomes-based research, primarily within the VA system, to examine perioperative care, robotic surgery, and risk assessment in surgical patients.